-1) Water vapor (the gaseous form of water) is found all over our atmosphere, but water vapor on its own cannot form clouds.
+2) To get your students ready for this demonstration, explain that water vapor (the gaseous form of water) is found all over our atmosphere, but water vapor on its own cannot form clouds.
 So how do clouds form?
-Grab a clear plastic bottle with a screw cap (such as a two-liter bottle or a disposable water bottle), some water, a match, and help from an adult so you can find out!

-\Tips & Tricks: Since this activity involves a match, it may be better for you to conduct it as a demonstration for your students.
+Tips & Tricks: Since this activity involves a match, it may be better for you to conduct it as a demonstration for your students.

-Pour a small amount of water into the bottom of your bottle - you don't need much to make this work!
+3) Pour a small amount of water into the bottom of your bottle - you don't need much to make this work!

-Swish the water around the bottle to move more of the liquid water into water vapor.
+4) Swish the water around the bottle to move more of the liquid water into water vapor.
 Continue swishing the water around for about 1 minute.

-4) With the help of an adult, strike a match and blow it out.
-Then guickly place it into the bottle and screw on the lid.
+5) Strike a match and blow it out.
+Then quickly place it into the bottle and screw on the lid.
 This adds ash and smoke particles into your environment.